pnp/powershell/documentation/Get-PnPPowerShellTelemetryEnabled.md

 Get-PnPPowerShellTelemetryEnabled
 ```

-Will return true of false.
+Will return true or false.

 ## PARAMETERS